Eric0508/CGCNN/README.md

+# Acklowledgement #
+This project aims to implement CGCNN and predict crystal band gap and Phillips' ionization coefficient.
+The following instructions are from Xie and Grossman.
+For a detailed explanation, please refer to their work.

 # Crystal Graph Convolutional Neural Networks

 This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.